arduino/docs-content/content/learn/04.electronics/11.power-consumption/power-consumption.md

 ## Summary

-In this guide we have learned how to use a power profiler to record power consumption data.
+In this guide, we have learned how to use a power profiler to record power consumption data.
 This is an incredibly good utility, as it helps you identify the power needs of your application, which can aid your decision in selecting the right power source.